frenkxs/Enron-fraud/readme.md

 The relevant metrics for our particular case are Precision and Recall.
 As there are only 18 pois in the dataset, the Accuracy doesn't tell us much about the model performance.
 If the model simply labels all employees as non-poi, it would be correct for most cases.

-On the other hand Precision and Recall focus on how sucessful a given model is in identifying pois. - Precision is the fraction of how many times the model correctly identified a poi to the total times the model identified a poi.
+On the other hand Precision and Recall focus on how sucessful a given model is in identifying pois. - Precision is the fraction of how many times the model correctly identified a poi to the  total times the model identified someone as a poi (irrespective of whether the person actually was a poi).
 Recall complements Precision as the fraction of how many times the model correctly identified a poi to the total number of pois in the testing dataset.

 The Precision and Recall for my model is:

-- Precision: 0.53185
+- Precision: 0.54334
-- Recall: 0.45500
+- Recall: 0.56100

 (For the purposes of reproducibility I set random_state for the initial train-test split of the dataset, as well as the cross-validation and the final classifier.)